sekisov/sekisov/README.md

 # :monkey:Welcome
 Learning C # and Game Development
-Proficient: Unity, C#, VR, Android
+Proficient: Unity, C#, Android, iOS
 # :muscle:About me
 👋 My name is Vlad, I am 28 years old.
 I have been programming for about 4 years, trying different technologies.
 I have been doing industrial development for 2 years, in particular C#.